 April 11, 2016

 If you've thought about transferring colleges, you're not alone.
-According to a National Student Clearinghouse Research Center study published last year, more than a third of students transfer credits to another institution.
+According to a 2015 National Student Clearinghouse Research Center study, more than a third of students transfer credits to another institution.

 Whether you want to enroll at a more affordable university or change your degree program, attending a different college can be a big decision - but it can also be a better one.
 Many institutions are well prepared to handle transfer students and their needs.

 If you've changed programs in the past, you may want to seek out programs that help you earn a degree in the shortest amount of time, maximizing the credits you have earned elsewhere.
-At SNHU, that could mean opting for a transfer-friendly BS in Business Studies concentration or a BA in General Studies that permits students to, in many respects, fashion their degree to match their interests and transferred credits.
+It could mean opting for a transfer-friendly Business or General Studies degree that permits students to, in many respects, fashion their degree to match their interests and transferred credits.

 Regarding programs, you'll want to ensure the schools you're eyeing have degrees that meet your needs and will take you where you want to go.
-Research aspects like curriculum, outcomes and career possibilities to make sure the program is the right fit for you and your aspirations.
+Research aspects such as curriculum, outcomes and career possibilities to make sure the program is the right fit for you and your aspirations.

 The other major variable is cost.
 While earning your degree is an excellent investment, the price tag can vary greatly from school to school.
 It's important to compare colleges that make sense for your budget.

 As a new dad, Morgan Anderstrom '15 knew he had to buckle down and earn his bachelor's.
 "After doing some research, SNHU topped my list as a school that is affordable and well respected," he said.
-In addition, his employer offered a tuition reimbursement program, making the decision to choose SNHU's BS in Business Studies with a concentration in Business Finance a no-brainer.
+Also, his employer offered a tuition reimbursement program, making the decision to choose Business Studies with a Concentration in Business Finance a no-brainer.

-Other cost-cutting measures to research at schools include financial aid, military discounts and benefits through employers and community colleges.
+Other cost-cutting measures to research at schools include financial aid, military tuition assistance and benefits through employers and community colleges.

 Long-established college campuses work well for many students.
 Steeped in tradition, they offer younger students a well-rounded residential experience filled with sports, dorm life and face-to-face relationships with classmates and instructors.

-A number of universities, such as SNHU, offer both.
-SNHU's traditional brick-and-mortar location was founded in 1932, and it continues to serve more than 3,000 students at its Manchester, New Hampshire, campus.
-Its online division has a similar lengthy history, dating to 1996 and now educating over 70,000 students.
+A number of universities offer both.
+SNHU's traditional brick-and-mortar location was founded in 1932, and it continues to serve more than 3,000 students at its Manchester, N.H., campus.
+Its online division has a similarly lengthy history, dating to 1996 and now educating more than 70,000 students.
 Many students prefer to attend classes through an institution with a longtime proven record.

 Samantha Fisch '14 attended two traditional campuses that weren't the right fit.
-After taking time off from classes, she decided to apply to SNHU, where the online program worked out "amazingly."
-She graduated with her BA in Psychology, "all while working my full-time job and giving full effort to my course load," she said.
+After taking time off from classes, she decided to apply to an online program, which worked out "amazingly."
+She graduated with her Bachelors in Psychology, "all while working my full-time job and giving full effort to my course load," she said.

 Accreditation is crucial - to both colleges and future employers.
-Attending an unaccredited institution lessens the chances that your coursework will be eligible for a credit transfer should you decide to switch schools.
+Attending an unaccredited institution can lessen the chances that your coursework will be eligible for a credit transfer should you decide to switch schools.